 We know that running can be a great time to think and relieve stress…at the end of the work day it can also be a great time to let a little bit of those frustrations fuel you to push the pace or go a little further.

-The bonus is not just a great workout, but getting those endorphins flowing so that you can let it go for a better night of sleep.
+The bonus is not just a great workout, but getting those mood boosting hormones flowing so that you can let it go for a better night of sleep.